g0d1-prog/VideoDownloader/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-- Download the Software
+- Download the setup
-- Extract the files
+- Install it
-- Execute the VideoDownloader.exe
+- Execute VideoDownloader
 - Write the Youtube link
 - Click on the green button: "Catch Video from Youtube"
 - Check if the video is right